- What causes belted magnum cases to not chamber after the second or

 chamber?
 Is this correct?"

-No. Your handloads should chamber with absolutely NO resistance.
-You should not feel
+That's not good.
+Your handloads should chamber with absolutely NO resistance as your bolt closes - not even a

 magnum cases?

-traveling far enough down the case.
-In order to reduce any given area of your case,
+Belted cases prevent conventional FL resizing dies from traveling far enough down the case.
+In order to reduce any

-a resizing die needs to travel about .100" beyond contacting that area, just to reduce
+given area of your case, a resizing die needs to travel about .100" beyond contacting that area, just to reduce the diameter by .001".

-slightly.
+Then the case is withdrawn and the brass "springs back" slightly.
 Have you ever noticed the tension that is felt when you start to withdraw

 a lubed case from a resizing die?
-You're feeling the brass "spring back".
-Small
+You're feeling tight fitting brass at the transition of the case web as it "springs back".
+Small base dies have the

-base dies have the same problem with belted cases, except they can "shave" the cases and
+same problem with belted cases, except they can also "shave" cases, and they'll still get some "spring back".

 - How do you know if and when this "extra" case resizing Is required?

-won't even come close to fitting.
-That's when you need the extra resizing that our die provides.
+extra resizing that our collet die provides.

 - I've heard that it is best to headspace on the shoulder and not on the belt.